auperatech/VMSS2.0/docs/smart_edge_box/detection_visualizer_example/guide.md

 -rw-rw-rw- 1 nobody root 1.3K Dec 11 19:37 detection_visualizer.cc
 ```

 At this point you need to implement the functions defined in the boilerplate.
-(See the implemented boilerplate here)[detection_visualizer.cc]:
+[See the implemented code here](detection_visualizer.cc):
 1. `fill_contract` sets the input and output packet types of the node.
 Input 0 is of type JSON packet, input 1 is of type ImagePacket.
 Output of 0 is of type image packet.
-1. `initialize` needs to initialize the node.
+2. `initialize` needs to initialize the node.
 For this case, there are no initialization so just modify the return value.
-1. `execute` runs on every frame or every time there are inputs available for the node
+3. `execute` runs on every frame or every time there are inputs available for the node